 Now, let’s switch gears and go into the workplace.
 How often have you had an important email get lost in cyberworld, or received an inaudible voice mail message that you knew had important, time-sensitive information on it?
 These things happen, but the effects can disrupt your entire day.

 For many enterprises, this is commonplace, as they employ antiquated processes for solving complex issues.
-But, with the advanced technology available today, you don’t have to settle for missed messages and a frustrated workforce.
+But, with the advanced technology like IWMS available today, you don’t have to settle for missed messages and a frustrated workforce.

 Let’s take a look at how just one workplace management module can enhance your business environment, freeing your employees to shift their time and focus towards more pressing issues.